KittyGiraudel/site/_posts/2012-01-01-compass-extensions.md

 <h2>Hacks <a href="#hacks" class="section-anchor">#</a></h2>
 <p>Hum, <a href="http://compass-style.org/reference/compass/utilities/general/hacks/">hacks</a>.
 I know what you think: <em>NOOOOOO!</em>.
 Anyway, Compass provides a couple of features to take advantage of Internet Explorer inconsistencies and weaknesses.</p>
 <p>You may have already heard of <code>has-layout</code>. <a href="http://www.satzansatz.de/cssd/onhavinglayout.html">This article</a> explains it way better than I could:</p>
-<blockquote><p>“Layout” is an IE/Win proprietary concept that determines how elements draw and bound their content, interact with and relate to other elements, and react on and transmit application/user events.</p>
+<blockquote class="quote"><p>“Layout” is an IE/Win proprietary concept that determines how elements draw and bound their content, interact with and relate to other elements, and react on and transmit application/user events.</p>
 <p>This quality can be irreversibly triggered by some CSS properties.
 Some HTML elements have “layout” by default.</p>
 <p>Microsoft developers decided that elements should be able to acquire a “property” (in an object-oriented programming sense) they referred to as hasLayout, which is set to true when this rendering concept takes effect.</p></blockquote>
 <p>Back to our business: Compass gives two ways to trigger <code>hasLayout</code> on elements: with <code>zoom</code> (using the <code>zoom</code> MS proprietary property) or with <code>block</code> (using the <code>display</code> property).
 I'd go with the zoom, even if it doesn't validate mostly because I'm used to.</p>